Infroid-Coder/ConsolePastel/README.md

 - #### format

 ```
-tpastel.format('Hello World', {color: 'red', style: 'bold'}, true);
+cpastel.format('Hello World', {color: 'red', style: 'bold'}, true);
 ```

-In this example, we are calling the `tpastel.format` function to format a string into a certain colour and/or style.
+In this example, we are calling the `cpastel.format` function to format a string into a certain colour and/or style.
 The arguments passed into the function must take the following form.

 **argument1**
 \- string to be formatted using Terminal Pastel